Turtle Mound

 Go Green!

 Aren’t all turtles green?
-Cartoon and movie ones are!
+Cartoon and movie ones for sure!
 So, Turtle Mound could have been designated a Green-Only zone.
-But it’s not the shortest course from the green tees – can you name that?
-(Quiz Question 9) The hole with the biggest yardage differential from blacks to green is #3.
+But it’s not the shortest course from the green tees – can you name that course?
+Click here for the answer.
+The hole with the biggest yardage differential from blacks to green is #3.
 And you’ll also like the setup on #4 & 5 that avoids the water.
 Don't go in your shell - be green and play the Turtle!

 What’s Nearby?

-The Sumter Senior Living facility is Golf Cart Accessible from Turtle heading east on the path along 466.
+The Sumter Senior Living facility is Golf Cart Accessible from Turtle Mound heading east on the path along 466.
 It’s also viewable as a beautiful backdrop from the Truman 2 tee box.
 It offers Independent and Assisted Living and Memory Care for seniors.
-Before Covid, it was easy and common to visit and share some golf stories with your favorite seniors.
-You should call before you do that now, but well worth it.
+Before Covid, it was easy and common to visit and share some golf stories with your favorite veterans.
+You should call before you visit now, but well worth it.
 You can find more information here

 My impressions are based on playing from the Gold tee boxes.
 The Black and the Green tee boxes pose different challenges or benefits described as well.
 The rankings of the toughest to easiest holes are just my opinions - yours will be far different, as will your favorite courses and most difficult and attractive holes.
 I welcome your opinions or thoughts on any of this - click to leave a comment.